klharp/Web-Scraping-MissionToMars/README.md

 Scraped various websites for data related to the Mission to Mars and displayed the information in a single HTML page.
 - - -
-## Scraping
+## Part 1: Scraping

 Created a Jupyter Notebook file called `mission_to_mars.ipynb`  to complete scraping and analysis tasks.
 Initial scraping done using BeautifulSoup, Pandas, and Splinter

 ### NASA Mars News

-Scraped the [Mars News Site](https://redplanetscience.com/) and collected the latest News Title and Paragraph Text and saved these items to variables.
+Scraped the [Mars News Site](https://redplanetscience.com/) and collected the latest news headaline and text.
+Saved these items to variables.

 ### JPL Mars Space Images - Featured Image